samkenxstream/turnkey-triumph-326606_SamKenX-magic.lambda/README.md

 frontend Angular dashboard website.
 This component allows you to play with Hyperlambda in _"immediate mode"_, allowing you to experiment with it, execute it immediately from your browser, using a rich code editor, providing syntax highlighting, autocomplete on slots, and allows you to save your snippets for later on your server.
-Below is a screenshot of the _"Evaluator"_ component to give you an idea of what you might expect.
+Below is a screenshot of the _"Eval"_ component to give you an idea of what you might expect.

 ![Hyperlambda evaluator](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/eval-component.jpg)